KanteronSystems/blogen/site/content/post/2019-10-08-himss-future50.md

 ---

-Jorge Cortell, Kanteron Systems' CEO, listed in the [HIMSS Future50](https://www.himss.eu/communities/himss-future50-international): top 50 Healthcare IT leaders in Europe, Middle East, Africa and Asia Pacific.
+Jorge Cortell, Kanteron Systems' CEO, has been included in the [HIMSS Future50 International](https://www.himss.eu/communities/himss-future50-international): top 50 Healthcare IT leaders, in the category of Innovation.

 <!--more-->